-§ 3.999-566 PENALTY.
+§ 3.566 PENALTY.

 - (A) General.
 Any one or all of the following procedures may be used to enforce the provisions of this chapter. - (1) Injunction.
-Any violation of this chapter or of any condition, order or requirement, or remedy adopted pursuant hereto may be restrained, corrected, abated, mandated or enjoined by other appropriate proceeding pursuant to state law.

-(2) Civil penalties.
-Any person who violates any provisions of this chapter shall be subject to the assessment of a civil penalty under the procedures provided in division (B) below.
+Any violation of this chapter or of any condition, order or requirement, or remedy adopted pursuant hereto may be restrained, corrected, abated, mandated or enjoined by other appropriate proceeding pursuant to state law. - (2) Civil penalties.
+Any person who violates any provisions of this chapter shall be subject to the assessment of a civil penalty under the procedures provided in division (B) below. - (3) Denial of permit or certificate.
+The Town Clerk or Zoning Administrator may withhold or deny any permit, certificate, occupancy or other form of authorization on any land, building, sign, structure or use in which there is an uncorrected violation of a provision of this chapter or of a condition or qualification of a permit, certificate or other authorization previously granted.

-- (3) Denial of permit or certificate.
-The Town Clerk or Zoning Administrator may withhold or deny any permit, certificate, occupancy or other form of authorization on any land, building, sign, structure or use in which there is an uncorrected violation of a provision of this chapter or of a condition or qualification of a permit, certificate or other authorization previously granted. - (4)-Conditional permit.
-The Town Clerk or Zoning Administrator may condition the - (4) authorization of any permit or certificate upon the correction of the deficiency, payment of civil penalties within a specified time or the posting of a compliance security approved by the County Attorney. - (5) Revocation of permits.
-In accordance with § 3.234 403(C) of this chapter, permits shall be revoked for any substantial departure from the approved applications, plans or specifications; refusal or failure to comply with the requirements of state or local laws, or for false statements or misrepresentations made in securing the permit.
-Any permit mistakenly issued in violation of an applicable state or local law may also be revoked. - (6) Criminal penalties.
-Any violation of this chapter shall be a misdemeanor or infraction as provided by G.S. § 14-4. - (7)(6) State and common law remedies.
-In addition to other enforcement provisions contained in this section and §§ 3.230-400 through 3.234-406 of this chapter, the Town Council may exercise any and all enforcement powers granted to it by state law or common law.
+- (4) Conditional permit.
+The Town Clerk or Zoning Administrator may condition the authorization of any permit or certificate upon the correction of the deficiency, payment of civil penalties within a specified time or the posting of a compliance security approved by the County Attorney. - (5) Revocation of permits.
+In accordance with § 3.403(C) of this chapter, permits shall be revoked for any substantial departure from the approved applications, plans or specifications; refusal or failure to comply with the requirements of state or local laws, or for false statements or misrepresentations made in securing the permit.
+Any permit mistakenly issued in violation of an applicable state or local law may also be revoked. - (6) State and common law remedies.
+In addition to other enforcement provisions contained in this section and §§ 3.400 through 3.406 of this chapter, the Town Council may exercise any and all enforcement powers granted to it by state law or common law.
 (Ord. passed 4-19-2018, § 30-7.4)